What's Coming to Netflix in October 2020 - What's on Netflix

 What’s Coming to Netflix on October 14th

-- Alice Junior (2019) – An LGBTQ movie about the first kiss of a transgender teeanger.
+- Alice Junior (2019) – An LGBTQ movie about the first kiss of a transgender teenager.

 - BLACKPINK: Light Up the Sky (2020) N – Documentary looking into the Korean girl band.